sjefvanleeuwen/nl-design-system-blazor/src/Blazor.NLDesignSystem/Components/readme.md

 - Badge
 - Button
+- Checkbox (as part of Form)
 - Collapse
 - DefinitionList
 - Form
 - Header
 - Hint
-- Icon (Usable component that is not a real Component)
+- Icon (a usable component that is not a real Component in NL-Desing-System)
 - Label
 - Navigation
 - Pagination